Product Design with a Foundation Year - BA (Hons)

 Why Choose Us?

-Live projects and industrial collaborations provide you with invaluable real world experiences and hone your communication and professional development skills.
+- Live projects and industrial collaborations provide you with invaluable real-world experiences and hone your communication and professional development skills.

-- Two-thirds of the impact of our research was judged to be very considerable (3*) or outstanding (4*) - REF2021
+- Two-thirds of the impact of our research was judged to be very considerable (3*) or outstanding (4*) - REF2021.

 Open Days

 Join us for an Open Day where you'll be able to learn about this course in detail, chat to students, explore our campus and tour accommodation.
-Booking isn't open yet for this event, register your interest and we’ll email you as soon as booking goes live.

-Next Open Day: 22 March 2025
+Next Open Day: 28 June 2025

 Entry Requirements